 Notes

-- The paste will keep in the refrigerator for up to one month.
+- Store in the refrigerator for up to one month.
 Stir before use, as oil separation may occur.

 Variations